programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-12.png" alt="Five jars sit on green tori on a map of Papua." caption="Figure 12.
 Webpage with the jars sitting on tori." %}

 You will see that nothing happens when you click on them, as the raycaster is only checking the jars for intersections.
-So in the onClick(event) function change:
+So in the onClick(event) function **find** the following code.

 ```
 const intersects = raycasterM.intersectObjects( jars.children);	// an array, nearest to camera will be first
 ```

-to:
+The line of code above should be **changed** to the following.

 ```
 const intersects = raycasterM.intersectObjects( tori.children);